spin-itn/spin-itn.github.io/docs/candidates/esr1_3.md

 <span>*Scattered field εxx vs dx/dt, a seismic anomaly is located beneath the 9th receiver.*</span>
 {: style="text-align: justify;"}

+2. In high scattering medium.
+In this case I have successfully concluded a preliminary phase dedicated to understand if my simulations are able to correctly represent the propagation of seismic waves in scattering mediums.

 {: style="text-align: justify;"}
 ![](/candidates/files/esr1_3_3.png)
 <span>*Energy decay in the late coda.*</span>